ghoshnirmalya/nextjs-hasura-boilerplate/readme.md

   </a>
 </p>

 This is a boilerplate for building applications using Hasura and Next.js.
-This mon-orepo consists of the following packages:
+This mono-repo consists of the following packages:

 1. [**frontend**](https://github.com/ghoshnirmalya/nextjs-hasura-boilerplate/tree/master/packages/frontend): Next.js application
 2. [**backend**](https://github.com/ghoshnirmalya/nextjs-hasura-boilerplate/tree/master/packages/backend): Dockerized Hasura application